 - DVR record bit rate 6Mbps, MJPG compression, 30FPS, in AVI file format

 - Weight: 206.8g

-The OLED panels in the HDO2 has the same resolution as the ones in the Orqa FPV.ONE.
-I expect them to have matching performance, however we don’t know if they offer the same image quality at this stage yet.
+The OLED panels in the HDO2 has the same resolution as the ones in the Orqa FPV.ONE, however we don’t know if they offer the same image quality at this stage yet.

 Buttons, Ports, RX Module Bay

 At first glance, the HDO 2 might look quite similar to the the HDO, but there are some changes/improvements.

 The most noticeable change is probably the optics, which are now circular instead of rectangular like all the older Fatshark models.

 Fatshark also managed to extend the IPD range, between 54mm and 74mm.
 That covers an even wider audience, and it helps to minimize blurry edges.
 Due to the housing design of the older Fatshark goggles, the minimum IPD was limited around 61mm (I know they claim to have 59mm minimum IPD, but my own measurement is 61mm).
 Quite a few people complained they couldn’t get the whole screens to focus due to this.
 Now that shouldn’t be a problem anymore, assuming the number Fatshark provided is accurate.